 Here she formed an association of her students on July 4, 1876, and held its meetings in the parlor.
 Here she founded her church, the Church of Christ (Scientist), and answered the call to be its Pastor.
 And here Mrs. Eddy conducted classes of the Massachusetts Metaphysical College, chartered in January 1881.

-In January 1882, the Eddys took their final leave of Lynn.
-Down the steps of this home Mary Baker Eddy set out for her great teaching work in Boston and beyond.
+The Eddys took their final leave of Lynn in January 1882.
+Down the steps of this home, Mary Baker Eddy set out for her great teaching work in Boston and beyond.